Vegan Tamales Recipe | Tamales Rojos

 - Place the softened vegetables and chiles in a blender and add 1 cup of the boiling broth, the ground cumin and salt.
 Blend until you have a smooth salsa.

-- Strain into a large bowl or container and set aside.
+- Pass through a fine sieve into a large bowl and set aside

 Make The Filling